Reviews You Can Rely On

 Ease of Everyday Use

 The FrontLoader holds bikes by making contact with the front tire, eliminating the need to remove the front wheel.
 Front-wheel removal is required when using fork mount racks like the Kuat Trio.
-Not having to remove and store the front wheel enhances ease of use, but the drawback to the design is the need to lift bikes higher to get them into the rack.
+Not having to remove and store the front wheel enhances ease of use but, conversely, necessitates the need to lift your bike higher to get it into the rack.

 For sedans and other vehicles with low roof heights, the FrontLoader is easier to use than a fork mount rack because the front wheel stays on.
-When it comes to vehicles with higher roofs such as SUV's and wagons it can be complicated to lift a bike high enough while maintaining the proper vertical angle required to get a bike into the rack like the FrontLoader.
-The weight of the bike you'll be using is also a consideration, as it is much easier to lift a 15lb road bike above your head than a 40 lb downhill bike.
+When it comes to vehicles with higher roofs, like SUVs and wagons, it can be complicated to lift a bike high enough while maintaining the proper vertical angle required to get a bike into the rack like the FrontLoader.
+The weight of the bike you'll be using is also a consideration, as it is much easier to lift a 15-pound road bike above your head than a 30-pound trail bike.

-If you switch between bikes and wheel sizes regularly, you'll need to adjust the front wheel cradle to fit.
-This is relatively straightforward but adds a step to the process.
-With the front wheel cradle folded up, place the bike up on the tray and push it forward into the wheel tray.
-Raise the back wheel cradle and snug up the front wheel using the red adjustment knob.
-Secure the rear wheel with the ratchet strap and you're ready to roll.
-Reverse the steps to remove the bike.
+If you're swapping between bikes and wheel sizes regularly, you'll need to adjust the front wheel cradle to fit.
+This is a straightforward process but adds a step along the way.
+Loading is fairly simple, with the front wheel cradle folded up, place the bike on the tray and push it forward into the wheel tray.
+Raise the wheel cradle from the back of the front wheel and snug it up using the red adjustment knob.
+Secure the rear wheel with the ratchet strap, and you're ready to roll.
+Removing the bike involves doing these steps in reverse.

 yakima front loader - the large red knob on the yakima frontloader is used to apply...